How Stock Chart Helps You in Your Analysis?

 - 3-black crows.

-Note: Bearish candlestick represents the bear are domination the bull of the market, any bearish candle occurring at resistance, over-brought region or at top of a uptrend, should be emphasized as they indicate a high possibility of reversal in the market.
+Note: Bearish candlestick represents the bear are dominating the bull of the market, any bearish candle occurring at resistance, over-brought region, or at top of an uptrend, should be emphasized as they indicate a high possibility of a reversal in the market.